mcwolfe2011/finalProject/README.md

 #### Deliverable:

-User stories document - ?
+User stories document:

+- User log in using google auth
+- User should be able to select their google sheet and upload it directly to the app.
+- User should be able to map the input and map the result to the specific columns they choose.
+- User should be able to review the output from AI(ChatGPT) before sending it or post the value to google sheet.
+- Get the updated value and send it to an email campaign using instantly.

 #### c.
-Wireframes
+Wireframe

 #### Deliverable:

-Wireframe designs - ?
+Wireframe designs

+- Monica

 #### d.
 Entity Relationship Diagram

 #### Deliverable:

+ERD design:

-ERD design - ?
+- Takuya

 #### e.
 Stack Choices

 What are the technologies you’re going to use to develop for your app.
 You need to think about:

-Front-End
+Front-End:

+- NextJS-13.4, CSS Modules
   Back-End
+- NodeJS
+- Express, Prisma
   Database
+- Postgres

 #### Deliverable:

-Stack choices document - ?
+Stack choices document

 ## 2. Project Setup